kevintatou/idela_API/README.md

 ```
 [
     {
-        'col': 'node',
+        "col": "node",
-        'tags': 'github,code',
+        "tags": "github,code",
-        'name': 'Bob the Coder',
+        "name": "Bob the Coder",
-        'public': 1,
+        "public": 1,
-        'owner': '0560940564',
+        "owners": "0560940564",
-        'members': '095609507 04793912'
+        "members": "095609507 04793912"
     }
 ]
 ```
 Requests a json object to post.
 Request want to be put in node collection `'col': 'node'` in DB with keys containing a value `'name': 'Bob the Coder'`ect.
 The tags key `'tags': 'github,code'` gets split by comma into a array of strings `['github','code']`, meaning the node gets two tags not a single tag.
 The same goes with members key.
-Note that `owner` and `members` values are MongoDB ObjectID(s).
+Note that `owners` and `members` values are MongoDB ObjectID(s).

 When posting a node tags related to that node get automaticly updated and new tags get created if they dont exist in the database.